KikeVen/python911/_posts/2019-9-24-price-list-loops-08.md

 ## Next tutorial

 With our new found knowledge, we move on to the next town...

-TBA
+* We have to do some theory and reflection before we can move on to the next big challenge, Strings are the Ninja starts of Python programming.

 ## Things to try